Immunity – Your First Line of Defense

 Bio-Immune is considered one of our most powerful immunity supplements as it supports neuro-immune response, purifies the liver and blood, and dissolves ama.
 Take one tablet of Bio-Immune each morning and evening to support overall immunity.

-Protection Plus Respiratory System contains 26 potent herbs that act synergistically to support respiratory health.
+Protection Plus Respiratory System contains 28 powerful ayurvedic herbs, spices and minerals that act synergistically to support respiratory health.
 This is a holistic, powerful formula to separate the ama from the Shleshaka Kapha, the moistening aspects of the respiratory system.
 The herbs also remove ama and nourish, lubricate, and restore balance to the lungs.
 This product supports natural immunity in the respiratory system.

 You may also drink a warm, immunity-promoting tea, such as Sniffle Free Tea, twice a day with your meal or after it.
 The herbs in this tea help re-balance Kapha.
 If your head is starting to feel heavy or congested, you can also use Sniffle Free Aroma or Clear Breathe Herbal Steaming Oil to help create balance and clear the sinuses.